NavlanWheel/Onion-Ring/README.md

 #### Seamless coop compatibility setup:

 0. Setup and run seamless coop mod, then create a character at least once to ensure a .co2 save file exists.
 Save files may be found in C:\Users\<username>\AppData\Roaming\EldenRing\<saveid>
-1. Download and extract Elden Mod Loader[^7] to your Elden Ring Game folder, e.g. C:\Program Files (x86)\Steam\steamapps\common\ELDENRING\Game or C:\SteamLibrary\steamapps\common\ELDEN RING\Game
+1. Download and extract Elden Mod Loader[^8] to your Elden Ring Game folder, e.g. C:\Program Files (x86)\Steam\steamapps\common\ELDENRING\Game or C:\SteamLibrary\steamapps\common\ELDEN RING\Game
-3. Move elden_ring_seamless_coop.dll and seamlesscoopsettings.ini files[^8] to the extracted Elden Mod Loader mods folder (remember to set coop password in seamlesscoopsettings.ini).
+3. Move elden_ring_seamless_coop.dll and seamlesscoopsettings.ini files to the extracted Elden Mod Loader mods folder.[^9] Remember to set coop password in seamlesscoopsettings.ini file.
 4. Run game via launchmod_eldenring.bat in Onion Ring folder.

 #### Uninstallation

-- [ ] Restore all game files to normal (and/or stop using the Mod Engine Launcher).
+- Restore all game files to normal (and/or stop using the Mod Engine Launcher).
-- [ ] Delete any progress made in all save slots while the mod was active (may be avoided by using a launcher with an alternate save file).
+- Delete any progress made in all save slots while the mod was active (may be avoided by using a launcher with an alternate save file).
-Checklist:
+- [ ] Checklist:
 0. Delete or move dinput8.dll from your Elden Ring Game folder
-1. Restore your normal (.sl2) save file backup (or delete all saves)
+1. Restore your normal (.sl2) save file backup if it was altered (or delete all saves)
 2. Optional: delete seamless coop files; elden_ring_seamless_coop.dll, seamlesscoopsettings.ini and launch_elden_ring_seamlesscoop.exe

 [^0]: [ModEngine2](https://github.com/soulsmods/ModEngine2/releases)